DCC-EX/dcc-ex.github.io/docs/reference/tools/serial-monitor.rst

 What is a Serial Monitor and Why Do I Need One?
 ================================================

 A Serial Monitor is another name for a "terminal" program.
 It is software that runs on your computer or phone and connects to a serial port, like the USB connector on an Arduino, and lets you interact with your Command Station.
 The Arduino IDE has one built in, which makes it a bit of a "Swiss Army Knife" in that it provides a way to upload software to your CS, and connect to it to view logs and send manual commands.
-If anything goes wrong with our CS, we will ask you to check the startup log with a Serial Monitor.
+If anything goes wrong with the CS, we will ask you to check the startup log with a Serial Monitor.
 With a Serial Monitor you can:

 * Test your Command Station
 * View startup and other diagnostic logs to fix issues or help us support you